That doesn’t count, does it?

 In the company parking lot

-And it’s my birthday tomorrow
+On my birthday

 Going home, to the apartment my parents still live in which I grew up, in New York City, in Chelsea, always feels like worlds colliding for me.
 The person I was vs the person I am vs the person I thought I’d be.